cfpb-sandbox/design-system/docs/components/tables.md

           </table>
         variation_description: >-
-          This stacked table variation turns the first column of data into headers.
+          This stacked table variation turns the first column of data into headers on smaller screens.

-          Use these when data should be read across rows, instead of down columns, and the first column serves to organize or label the other data in the row.
-An example is a table of contact information (see below).
+          This is useful when data should be read across rows, instead of down columns.
+An example is a table of directory information, where the first column contains a person's name, and the remaining columns contain their contact information (see below).

-          At the small screen breakpoint, the first column of data (here, employee name) becomes a header, and the remaining data points in the same row are stacked.
+          At the small screen breakpoint, the first column (here, employee name) becomes a header, and the remaining data points in the same row (phone number, email address) are stacked below.

           The `.o-table__entry-header-on-small` class in addition to